Cleveland Bridge & Engineering Company: History

-Cleveland Bridge & Engineering Company was founded in 1877 with a capital of £10,000.
-The assets were sold to Charles Frederick Dixon in 1885.
-He registered his company on a Stock Exchange in 1893 and by 1913 there were 600 staff.
+Cleveland Bridge & Engineering Company was founded in 1877 in Darlington with a capital of £10,000.
+Seven years later, the assets were sold to Charles Frederick Dixon, who registered the company on a Stock Exchange in 1893.
+By 1913, it had 600 employees.

-In 1967, the company was acquired by The Cementation Company.

-Trafalgar House bought Cementation in 1970 and went on to acquire Redpath Dorman Long from Dorman Long Group in 1982.
-It merged the two subsidiaries in 1990 as Cleveland Structural Engineering.
+During 1967, the company was acquired by The Cementation Company.
+Three years later, Trafalgar House purchased Cementation; it also acquired Redpath Dorman Long from Dorman Long Group in 1982, after which the two subsidiaries were merged in 1990 to create Cleveland Structural Engineering.
 That business was renamed Kvaerner Cleveland Bridge following acquisition of Trafalgar House by Kværner in 1996.

-In 2000, the company, once again, became independent through an £8.3million ($12.3million) management buyout.
-Management also acquired the company's Dubai subsidiary that had been established in 1978.
+During 1999, it was reported that Kværner intended to sell the business amid a wider restructuring away from heavy manufacturing activities; at the time, the company employed roughly 600 staff following a series of job losses.
+Despite appeals for financial assistance being made to the British government, it refused to intervene in the matter.
+One year later, the company became independent through a management buyout that involved a payment of $12.3 million.
+In addition to the UK-based operations, the same management team also acquired the company's Dubai subsidiary that had been established in 1978.
 Saudi Arabia's Al Rushaid Group provided finance to the firm which rose to an 88.5% stake by September 2002.

-Decline and fall
+Throughout the 2000s and 2010s, the company's headcount varied considerably, often rising soon after the awarding of key contracts to the business.
+It undertook activities including road and railway schemes, and contributed to major construction projects such as The Shard and Wembley Stadium.

+Final years

 In July 2021, Cleveland Bridge sought further funding from Al Rushaid Group and warned 220 staff of potential redundancies.
-The firm was reported to be on the brink of administration after contract delays.
+That same month, the firm was reported to be on the brink of administration as a result of contract delays and negative economic consequences that were partially attributable to COVID-19.

-Al Rushaid Group did not provide the resources; administrator FRP was appointed, and the business was put up for sale.
-Fifty three workers were made redundant.
+Al Rushaid Group did not provide the requested resources; instead, FRP was appointed as the company's administrator and the business was put up for sale.
+Consequently, 51 workers were made redundant in August 2021.
 Around 25 staff continued to assist FRP, and 128 staff were furloughed under the Coronavirus Jobs Retention Scheme pending restart of production.

-FRP was unable to find a buyer for the business and on 10 September announced it would close with the loss of a further 133 jobs.
-They stated £12m would be required to fund the business to the end of 2021.
+FRP was ultimately unable to secure a buyer for the business.
+Accordingly, on 10 September 2021, it announced the company would permanently close with the loss of a further 133 jobs.
+FRP stated £12m would be required to fund the business to the end of 2021.
 The company assets were sold off in November 2021.